Waitrose Duchy Organic: History

 The Duchy Originals brand was originally conceived in 1990 as an outlet for the organic food grown on the Prince of Wales' Highgrove House estate and nearby Home Farm which he had leased from the Duchy of Cornwall in the mid-1980s.
 The first Duchy Originals product was oaten biscuits.
 Products were initially sold through high-end stores such as Harrods and Fortnum & Mason.
 During the 1990s, Duchy Originals products began being stocked in farm shops and independent delicatessens and expansion during the 2000s saw a selected range of Duchy Originals products becoming widely available in most major UK supermarkets, with Waitrose as the brand's largest customer.
 By 2008 sales of Duchy Originals had raised over £7 million cumulatively for The Prince of Wales's Charitable Fund.

 Due to the 2008 financial crisis, the Duchy Originals business began losing money, amounting to around £3 million in 2009, and in September of that year Duchy Originals agreed an exclusive deal with Waitrose.
 From August 2010 products were relaunched under the Duchy Originals from Waitrose brand and the then range of around 200 lines was expanded to over 300.
 Waitrose invested heavily in the brand and sales doubled during the first three years of the exclusive arrangement.
 By 2013 the brand was selling in 30 countries including Australia and Japan.
 In the summer of 2015 the brand name was changed to Waitrose Duchy Organic.
 The tradition of donating royalties to charity continued and Prince Charles continued his involvement with the brand which operates separately from the Duchy of Cornwall.
 The lease on Home Farm was not renewed in 2020, but the Prince of Wales continued to farm organically at Sandringham House.
 The new tenant of Home Farm continued the relationship with Waitrose Duchy Organic, which reported a profit of £3.6 million in 2021.

 The brands

-The company Duchy Originals, a wholly owned subsidiary of The Prince of Wales's Charitable Fund, originated the Duchy Originals brand in 1990 as a premium organic food and drink brand.
+The company Duchy Originals, a wholly owned subsidiary of King Charles III Charitable Fund, originated the Duchy Originals brand in 1990 as a premium organic food and drink brand.
 It also created two other brands, Duchy Selections and Duchy Collections.
 Duchy Selections was a range of premium free range (but not organic) pork and fish products and mineral waters, and Duchy Collections was a range of high quality non food products.
 The Duchy Originals company has never sold the goods that carry the brand names, and other than the short-lived Duchy Originals Food company venture it has not manufactured them.
 Instead Duchy branded products have been sold and manufactured by a number of different retail companies, all of whom have paid royalties to the Duchy Originals Company.